 Of course, there are indicators we’re already in a recession.
 Feds with calculators estimated that the U.S. economy shrank during the first and second quarters, which aligns with a long-held informal definition of a recession as two straight quarters of declining economic activity, according to an AP News explainer from two weeks ago.

-If that’s the case, the mystical recyclable commodities price may not be indicating we’re headed for recession as much as it’s warning that we’re destined for tougher times than we’re now experiencing.
+If that’s the case, the mystical OCC price may not be indicating we’re headed for recession as much as it’s warning that we’re destined for tougher times than we’re now experiencing.

 More stories about markets

 - NERC: Bale values showed small decline in Q1